ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 Completing contract
 -------------------

-Before contract can be completed ``amountPaid`` field value should be set.
+Before contract can be completed ``amountPaid`` field value should be set (regardless whether the contract was successful or unsuccessful).
 Contract can be completed by switching to ``terminated`` status.
 Let's perform these actions in single request:

 .. include:: tutorial/contract-termination.http
    :code:

+If contract is unsuccessful reasons for termination ``terminationDetails`` should be specified.

 Any future modification to the contract are not allowed.